DSC-FPTU-HCMC/HandsOnLab-JavaVMOptimization/3 - Java Native Interface Tutorial/README.md

 notepad JNI.c
 ```

-- Write down the code (Delete the comment if you don't like):
+- Write down the code (Delete the comments if you don't like):

 ```c
 //Include the main header file of Java Native Interface